 - 4.2.1 Protection fencing: Tree protection fencing must comply with AS4970 (section 4.3) recommendations.
 An illustrative guide is included as Appendix 4.
 The approximate location of the barriers and the TPZs is illustrated on plan TMP01.
 The precise location of the fencing must be agreed with the project Arborist before any development activity starts. - 4.2.2 Trunk, branch and ground protection: Any TPZs outside the protective fencing must be covered in ground protection based on AS4970 recommendations until there is no risk of damage from the demolition and construction activity.
 An illustrative specification for this ground protection is included as Appendix 5.
-On this site, it must be installed near Tree 5 as illustrated on plan TMP01 before any demolition and construction starts. - 4.3 Precautions when working in TPZs: Any work in TPZs must be done with care as set out in Appendix 6.
-On this site, special precautions must be taken near Tree 5 as illustrated on plan TMP01 and summarised below: - Removal of existing surfacing/structures and replacement with new surfacing/structures: Tree 5 may be adversely affected by the demolition and construction works.
-Any adverse impact must be minimised by following the guidance set out in Appendix 6. - Installation of new soft landscaping: All landscaping activity within TPZs has the potential to cause severe damage and any adverse impact
+No trunk, branch or ground protection is required on this site at this time. - 4.3 Precautions when working in TPZs: Any work in TPZs must be done with care as set out in Appendix 6.
+On this site, special precautions must be taken near trees 1, 9, 10 and 11 as illustrated on plan TMP01 and summarised below: - 1.
+Removal of existing surfacing/structures and replacement with new surfacing: Trees 1 may be adversely affected by the demolition of the existing timber wall and the installation of the sandstone boulders.
+Any adverse impact must be minimised by following the guidance set out in Appendix 6.
+Illustrative specifications for special surfaces is included as Section 4 and 5 of Appendix 6.

-- must be minimised by following the guidance set out in Section 7 of Appendix 6. - Installation of new services or upgrading of existing services: It is often difficult to clearly establish the detail of services until the construction is in progress.
+- 2. Removal of existing surfacing/structures and replacement with new soft landscaping: Tree 1 may be adversely affected by the removal of the existing retaining wall and its reinstatement to soft landscaping.
+Any adverse impact must be minimised by following the general guidance set out in Section 4 and 7 of Appendix 6. - 3.
+Installation of new soft landscaping: All landscaping activity within TPZs has the potential to cause severe damage and any adverse impact must be minimised by following the guidance set out in Section 7 of Appendix 6. - 4.
+Installation of new services or upgrading of existing services: It is often difficult to clearly establish the detail of services until the construction is in progress.
 Where possible, it is proposed to use the existing services into the site and keep all new services outside TPZs.
 However, where existing services within TPZs require upgrading or new services have to be installed in TPZs, great care must be taken to minimise any disturbance.
 Trenchless installation should be the preferred option but if that is not feasible, any excavation must be carried out by hand according to the guidelines set out in Section 6 of Appendix 6.
 If services do need to be installed within TPZs, consultation must be obtained from the project Arborist and/or council before any works are carried out.